 Jump to Recipe

-Trifles are an amazingly simple but fantastically tasty dessert.
+Trifles are amazingly simple to put together, but look like a fancy dessert.
 You can’t go wrong making a berry trifle for dinner guests–they look so impressive!
 Don’t save these decadent fruit trifles just for company though.
 Once you have the sponge part of this trifle recipe down, you’ll want to make trifles all the time.
 I love the combination of strawberry and kiwi in this recipe.
 Something about a strawberry kiwi trifle makes me think of Christmas in New Zealand.
 The sophisticated look of this dish makes it perfect for any special occasion.